ddsmt/ddSMT/docs/scenarios.rst

 ---------------------

 Sometimes bugs in solvers do not make the command crash or print an error message, but simply provide an incorrect result.
-This is a particular nasty case for ddSMT, as the solver itself oftentimes can not detect this issue.
-Relying on annotations in the input (i.e. the SMTLIB status) is usually not a good idea, as mutating the input may very well change the correct output (i.e. flip from sat to unsat or vice-versa) but still retain the underlying error.
+This is a particular nasty case for delta-debuggin, as the solver itself oftentimes can not detect this issue.
+Relying on annotations in the input (i.e. the SMT-LIB status) is usually not a good idea, as mutating the input may very well change the correct output (i.e. flip from sat to unsat or vice-versa) but still retain the underlying error.

 A better approach is usually to use another solver as reference solver and employ a wrapper script that checks whether the two solvers disagree.
 A wrapper script for this purpose is provided in :download:`scripts/result_differs.py <../scripts/result_differs.py>`.
 It runs two solvers (``'A'`` and ``'B'``) and compares their outputs.
 Note that this script expects the solver to only output ``sat`` or ``unsat``.